Using your home for business

 - use your mobile phone, you can claim the cost of any business calls you make.

 How to claim

 You need to keep a record of all your expenses.

-At the end of the financial year, you (or your accountant) will work out your taxable income by taking all your expenses off the total amount you earned.
-You pay tax based on this number, so you’ll pay less tax the more expenses you can claim.
+At the end of the financial year, you (or your accountant) works out your taxable income by taking all your expenses off the total amount you earned.
+You pay tax based on this number.
+If your expenses are high, your income will be lower and you’ll pay less tax.